rehansulehria/amaon-search-tests/ReadMe.md

 2. Import Project as Maven Project.
 This will install all dependencies.
 3. To run the tests enter the command mvn clean test in terminal

-### Once all successful tests are run, you should see below output.
+### Once all successful tests are run, you should see below output on terminal.
 ![Screenshot](screenshot.png)